satra124/emco-base-test/docs/design/emco-design.md

 _Figure 6 - Mapping between Logical Clouds and Clusters_

+#### Standard Logical Clouds
+Logical Clouds were introduced to group and partition clusters in a multi-tenant way and across boundaries, improving flexibility and scalability.
+A Standard Logical Cloud is the default type of Logical Cloud providing just that much.
+When projects request a Logical Cloud to be created, they provide what permissions are available, resource quotas and clusters that compose it.
+The Distributed Cloud Manager, alongside the Resource Synchronizer, sets up all the clusters accordingly, with the necessary credentials, namespace/resources, and finally generating the kubeconfig files used to authenticate and reach each of those clusters in the context of the Logical Cloud.

+#### Admin Logical Clouds
+In some use cases, and in the administrative domains where it makes sense, a project may want to access raw, unmodified, administrator-level clusters.
+For such cases, no namespaces need to be created and no new users need to be created or authenticated in the API.
+To solve this, the Distributed Cloud Manager introduces Admin Logical Clouds, which offer the same consistent interface as Standard Logical Clouds to the Distributed Application Scheduler.
+Being of type Admin means this is a Logical Cloud at the Administrator level.
+As such, no changes will be made to the clusters themselves.
+Instead, the only operation that takes place is the reuse of credentials already provided via the Cluster Registration API for the clusters assigned to the Logical Cloud (instead of generating new credentials, namespace/resources and kubeconfig files.)

+#### Privileged Logical Clouds
+This type of Logical Cloud provides most of the capabilities that an Admin Logical Cloud provides but at the user-level like a Standard Logical Cloud.
+New namespaces are created, with new user and kubeconfig files.
+However, the EMCO project can now request an enhanced set of permissions/privileges, including targeting cluster-wide Kubernetes resources.

-## Lifecycle Operations
+#### DCM Lifecycle Operations
 Prerequisites to using Logical Clouds:
-* With the project-less Cluster Registration API, create the cluster providers, clusters, and optionally cluster labels.
+* With the project-less Cluster Registration API (`clm`), create the cluster providers, clusters, and optionally cluster labels.
-* With the Distributed Application Scheduler API, create a project which acts as a tenant in EMCO.
+* With the Distributed Application Scheduler API (`orchestrator`), create a project which acts as a tenant in EMCO.

 The basic flow of lifecycle operations to get a Logical Cloud up and running via the Distributed Cloud Manager API is:
 * Create a Logical Cloud specifying the following attributes: